swu-uky/final-project/README.md

 ### A. Data

-Data for the current season is mainly taken from [Basketball Reference](https://www.basketball-reference.com/leagues/NBA_2021.html).
+Data for the current season was mainly taken from [Basketball Reference](https://www.basketball-reference.com/leagues/NBA_2021.html).<br>
-Previous season results are downloaded directly from [Fixture Download](https://fixturedownload.com/results/nba-2018).
+Previous season results were downloaded directly from [Fixture Download](https://fixturedownload.com/results/nba-2018).<br>
+Fixure Download data were first ran through Google Sheets for the "Split text to columns" feature.
-All data are processed in Jupyter Notebooks using primarily the pandas and geopandas libraries.
+All data were then processed in Jupyter Notebooks using primarily the pandas and geopandas libraries.

 ### B. Medium for delivery